-Connecticut has long been in the hearts of Mr. and Mrs. Neag, who are both natives of Torrington.
-Ray Neag is also a graduate of UConn and is the retired co-founder and vice chairman of Arrow International, Inc., a leading manufacturer of disposable critical care and cardiac products for the medical industry.
+Connecticut has long been in the hearts of Mr. and Mrs. Neag, both natives of Torrington.
+Ray Neag was also a graduate of UConn and the retired co-founder and vice chairman of Arrow International, Inc., a leading manufacturer of disposable critical care and cardiac products for the medical industry.
 Previous donations to the University have supported the Neag School of Education at Storrs and the cardiology program at UConn Center.

 Pramod K. Srivastava, Ph.D, M.D.

 Director, Carole and Ray Neag Comprehensive Cancer Center

 Susan H. Tannenbaum, M.D.

 Chief, Division of Hematology/Oncology

 Service Chief, Carole and Ray Neag Comprehensive Cancer Center

 Director, New England Sickle Cell Institute